 Corner Kick - When the ball goes over the goal line, which is the line that the goal is in the middle of, a corner kick is awarded to the attacking team if the defending team last touched the ball before it went over the goal line.
 The whole ball must be over the goal line for it to be out.
 A corner is taken from the corner of the field.
 (Corners will be introduced to the game at a later stage)

 Goal – A goal is scored when the whole ball has crossed the line between the two goal posts and under the crossbar.
 After a goal is scored and the celebrations have ended, the game is restarted with a kick off.

 Free Kick – A Free Kick is awarded when an infringement of the rules takes place.
 A Free Kick is taken from the spot that the infringement occurred and is awarded against the team that infringed.

-Referees – Referees are provided at most venues but if not, thanks for volunteering to referee.
+Referees – Referees are provided at all venues but if not, thanks for volunteering to referee.
 Please ensure that you blow the whistle loud and tell the players what is happening.
 You are also here to help the players understand and know the rules.
 The referees job is to get the teams and game started, help the kids to get involved with or without the parents on the pitch and make sure everyone has the oppoertunity to participate and learn about the boundaries and game basics.